By Jane K. Dolan, RN

 The word chemical typically conjures a negative response, which many scientists are quick to scoff at.
 The American Chemical Society even has an online webinar about what they call “chemophobia,” defined by them as, “an irrational fear of compounds perceived as synthetic.”
 My knee-jerk reaction to that is, ‘really, irrational?’
 As if I couldn’t immediately recall several instances just in my lifetime where chemists have let us down and faced public outcry (think of the well-known disaster of DDT, or the relatively recent antibacterial soaps), and even more known toxic products are still widely used (like Roundup and many others that have been patented by Monsanto).
 It made me wonder if maybe ‘irrational’ is a bit to large of a stone for the American Chemical Society to throw-maybe there is something incredibly rational in the general mistrust millions of “chemophobists” experience.
 So exactly how well founded is this “fear”?

 A good place to start is the widespread chemicals past and present.
 You may remember how recently antibacterial hand soaps were taken off the market due to a myriad of reasons, not the least of which that the chemical of interest, triclosan, caused muscle contraction inabilities, is a probable endocrine disruptor, and enters the bloodstream alarmingly easily.
 Given the prolificacy of antibacterial soaps (they were all the rage for years!) and the time it took from evidence piling up against triclosan to it being taken off shelves, I wondered what else is known to be harmful, but still around.
 Flame-retardants are still used in furniture yet can cause infertility, air fresheners likely affect hormone regulation (scent bypasses the blood-brain barrier), and pesticides are even more pervasive finding their way into ecosystems and public water supplies.
+Obviously people are finding alternatives to these as some know the impacts they could have on your health, these people suffering from “chemophobia” might find that they instead want to frequently use the likes of items available on this website for Hand Sanitizer Canada has to offer, to thoroughly disinfect themselves of any chemicals or germs that they think could lead to health implications.

 After the unnerving amount of harmful chemicals that we once believed as safe, turned out to be harmful, I wondered how so much could have slipped past the people whose jobs are to protect us from them-those people do exist, right?
 The organizations responsible for banning chemicals are the food and Drug Administration (FDA) and the Environmental Protection Agency (EPA).
 As of 2016, the EPA had only banned nine chemicals.
 The FDA has banned slightly more, including the aforementioned soap chemicals.
 However, unlike agencies in other countries, both the FDA and EPA still operate under the principle that a chemical is good until proven bad-making consumers the guinea pigs.